cristiean/Hello_World/README.md

 - Lunca Cetățuii school, Lunca Cetățuii, Ciurea, Iași, Romania

 ## Curriculum
-- What is the Web?
-Basic understanding of HTTP
+- what is the Web?
+- basic understanding of HTTP
-- Writing a website with HTML
+- writing a website with HTML
-- Keeping software on the Web with GitHub
+- storing software on the Web (with GitHub?)
-- Hello, world! with Python, in the terminal
+- "hello, world!" with Python, in the terminal
-- Solving simple problems with Python (also, maybe an introduction to HackerRank, ProjectEuler, etc.)
+- solving simple problems with Python (also, maybe an introduction to e.g. ProjectEuler)
-- Finale: dream about the future.
-Solving problems like self-driving with Computer Vision, literally making money with Crypto currencies, or training an artificial pet (think Boston Dynamic's Spot).
+- finale: motivate why programming is necessary and will become even more so.

-## Facilitators
+## Facilitator persona
 - STEM student, graduate or professional
-- Has a basic understanding of the Web (i.e. HTTP, HTML)
+- has a basic understanding of the Web (i.e. HTTP, HTML)
-- Has a basic understanding of computer science (e.g. variables, basic control flow)
+- has a basic understanding of computer science (e.g. variables, basic control flow)
-- Has a basic understanding of software development tools (e.g. git, use the command line)
+- has a basic understanding of software development tools (e.g. git, use the command line)

 ## Other people involved
-- Event organisers
+- event organisers
-- Word-spreaders (e.g. mayor, school director, priest, local businesses)
+- word-spreaders (e.g. mayor, school director, priest, local businesses)

 ## Budget and funding
-- Would potentially need laptops for some attendees
+- would potentially need laptops for some attendees
-- Optional lunch/snacks could be provided
+- optional lunch/snacks could be provided
-- Talented attendees could potentially receive a form of support at the end (a computer, books, etc.)
+- talented attendees could potentially receive a form of support at the end (a computer, books, etc.)
-- Funds, if needed, could be secured by means of sponsorship from the local council, businesses or individuals.
+- funds, if needed, could be secured by means of sponsorship from the local council, businesses or individuals.